colinzuo/dddtdd-docs/doc_center/docs/frontend/vue3/050-vueuse.md

 ### General

-- Use ref instead reactive whenever possible
+- Use `ref` instead `reactive` whenever possible
+- Use options object as arguments whenever possible to be more flexible for future extensions
+- Use `shallowRef` instead of ref when wrapping large amounts of data
-- When using watch or watchEffect internally, also make the immediate and flush options configurable whenever possible
+- When using `watch` or `watchEffect` internally, also make the `immediate` and `flush` options configurable whenever possible
-- Use tryOnUnmounted to clear the side-effects gracefully
+- Use `tryOnUnmounted` to clear the side-effects gracefully
+- When the function is asynchronous, return a PromiseLike

 ### ShallowRef